genevate/style_guides/programming/languages/ruby/ruby.md

 ## Exceptions

-- The basic rule of thumb for exceptoon classification is:
+- The basic rule of thumb for exception classification is:
   - Exception: Ruby has failed.
   - StandardError: Your application has failed.
   - RuntimeError: Your application has failed but it is recoverable.